peidevs/WarO_Java/README.md

 a Java submission for War-O

 - February 2015
-- this project will be revitalized by using Java 8 streams
+- this project now uses Java 8 streams
 - goals are functional style, immutable objects, minimal for loops
+- Spring's Java configuration is used

 To Build:
 ---------